Combating Cabin Fever and Staying Productive in These Times

 How to stay well—mind and body—amid coronavirus directives.

 With the new directives to practice social distancing (maintaining > 6 feet of physical distance from other people, or avoiding direct contact with people or objects—no hugs or handshakes—in public places during the current coronavirus outbreak to minimize exposure and reduce the transition of infection), we are urged to work from home, avoid gatherings of more than 10 people, and do so to protect ourselves and the larger community.
 The goal of this public health practice is to slow the spread of COVID-19, or "flatten the curve," by preventing sick people from coming into close contact with healthy people in order to reduce opportunities for disease transmission.
-We need to slow the outbreak so that we can reduce the chance of infection among high-risk populations that are most likely to have severe complications, and to reduce the burden on health care systems and workers.
+We need to slow the outbreak so that we can reduce the chance of infection among high-risk populations that are most likely to have severe complications, and reduce the burden on health care systems and workers.

 But these directives, while imperative and clearly necessary, have direct tolls on our mental and physical health.
 We will be more prone to experience symptoms of cabin fever, including restlessness, lethargy, sadness, problems concentrating, irritability, decreased motivation, feelings of being stuck, claustrophobia, and impulsive decision making.
 We are less able to traverse wider distances for exercise or social gatherings.
-We isolate from others, and we know that loneliness and perceived dissatisfaction with social interactions can wreak havoc on our well-being.
+We isolate ourselves from others, and we know that loneliness and perceived dissatisfaction with social interactions can wreak havoc on our well-being.
 In addition, it can be a very rough transition to working mostly or completely from home, and for some of us, also having to manage homeschooling children and managing behaviors on top of our adult responsibilities.
 It can feel overwhelming, and with no specific end in sight, the unknowns of how long this new normal will last and what it will look like as the situation unfolds is bound to cause heightened anxiety and stress.

 Despite these challenges, all is not lost, because there are evidence-based tips on how we can make the most of these times, stay productive, and still tend to our physical and mental health.